jayden-pham/gremlin-game/README.md

 ## Running the Game

-To run the game, navigate to the ```bash gremlin-game``` directory and use the following command in your terminal:
+To run the game, navigate to the ```gremlin-game``` directory and use the following command in your terminal:
 ```bash
 gradle build
 gradle run